Admissions Process and Criteria

 - If any gap exists in your academic record a Statement of Activities is required.
 This is a brief synopsis of what you did while you were not enrolled on college classes.

-- The SUNY Cortland Supplemental Application and letters of recommendation are optional for transfer students
+- Letters of recommendation are optional for transfer students.

 Notification of fall semester admission decisions begins in early January and continues on a rolling basis (approximately 10 days following a completed application decision).
 Notification of Spring admission decisions also occur on a rolling basis beginning in September.